 Getting a good contractor referral from someone you trust is invaluable.

 If you know someone who works in the building trade, be sure to ask them to recommend a contractor.
 Likewise, local hardware store employees may be able to provide you with referrals, too.

-Speak to at least 3 different contractors before deciding on one.
+Speak to 3 or more contractors before deciding on one.

 We recommend speaking with a minimum of three contractors before hiring one so you can compare bids and make sure you're choosing the best contractor and price for the job.